-When you register for the LSAT, you will be required to upload a photo to your LSAC online account.
+When you register for the LSAT, you will be required to upload a photo to your LSAC JD Account.
 This photo assists LSAC in ensuring the security and integrity of the LSAT is maintained.
 Please make sure your photo meets the following requirements:

 - The photo must be a recent and recognizable photo of only you.
 You must be facing the camera, with only your head and shoulders in the picture.